DevDeNiro/aws-bootcamp-cruddur-2023/journal/week3.md

 CMD ["npm", "start"]
 ```

-- I bind this new container with the front one like so :
+- I bind this new container with the front one like so : The env variables are important because there's allows us to run a service in the same network namespace as another service

 ```
 sidecar:
+    build:
-    build: ./jwt-verification-process
+      context: ./jwt-verification-process
+      target: development
     environment:
       BACKEND_URL: ${BACKEND_URL}
       AWS_COGNITO_USER_POOL_ID: ${AWS_COGNITO_USER_POOL_ID}